zopefoundation/zope.testbrowser/README.txt

     >>> ctrl.value
     ['1', '2']

-  - subcontrols gives you a list of the subcontrol objects in the control (subcontrols are discussed below).
+  - 'controls' gives you a list of the subcontrol objects in the control (subcontrols are discussed below).

     >>> ctrl.controls